 What the Heart Desires

 Celebrating diversity in song, this recital was co-curated with tenor, Nicholas Phan as the start of the Merola Opera Program's 64th season and explored the many things our hearts desire.
-Featuring compositions by women and people of color, the program included selections about romantic desire, physical desire, and the longing for home, for rest, for peace, and for a better world performed by select 2021 Merola young artists.
+Featuring compositions by women and people of color, the program includes songs about romantic and physical desire, the longing for home, rest, peace, and for a better world performed by select 2021 Merola young artists.
 Click the picture below to view the recital.